Plugin Development¶

 tags | list | No | Tags for categorization |

-patterns.resource_types | list | No | Resource types to check (empty = all resources) |
+patterns.resource_types | list | No | Resource types to check (empty = all of block type) |

 patterns.required_attributes | list | No | Attributes that must be present |